Sachin-Sin8h/Sachin-Sin8h/README.md

 - 👋 Hi, I’m @Sachin-Sin8h
-- 👀 I’m interested in Analytics and BI
+- 👀 I’m on my transformational journey from analysis to analytics
-- 🌱 I’m currently learning web scraping
+- 🌱 I’m good at Dashboard development in Excel/Tableau/Python and currently learning ML/Text_Mining
 - 💞️ I’m looking to collaborate on data mining projects
 - 📫 You can reach out to me at <sachinsingh27718@gmail.com>